Snooze (SZA song): Release

 Justin Bieber features on an acoustic remix of "Snooze", released a month after he appeared in the song's music video.

 In November 2022, SZA announced the release date of SOS, alongside its title, via an interview with Billboard.
 The album was released on December 9, through Top Dawg Entertainment and RCA Records.
 Its tracklist consists of 23 songs, with "Snooze" placed at number eight.

-Over time, "Snooze" became a fan-favorite album track, experiencing a steady surge of streams bolstered by its viral popularity on the video-sharing application TikTok.
-In response, Top Dawg and RCA sent the song to rhythmic, R&B/hip-hop, and pop radio stations in April 2023 as the album's sixth single, following the number-one "Kill Bill".
+Over time, "Snooze" received a steady surge of streams due to its going viral on the video-sharing application TikTok.
+In response, Top Dawg and RCA sent the song to rhythmic and R&B/hip-hop radio on April 25, 2023, as the album's sixth single.
 A four-track bundle of "Snooze", which includes sped-up and instrumental versions, was released on digital streaming platforms on August 25, the same day as its music video's premiere.

 Canadian singer Justin Bieber, who made a cameo in the music video, features on an acoustic remix of the song.
 The remix was released on September 15, via digital streaming platforms.
 Although there is no new verse, Bieber provides background vocals and replaces SZA as the second verse's main vocalist.